 Teresa Carmody

-Teresa Carmody’s writing includes fiction, creative nonfiction, inter-arts collaborations, and hybrid forms.
-She is the author of three books and four chapbooks.
-Her writing was selected for the &NOW Awards: The Best Innovative Writing (2009) and by Entropy for its Best Online Articles and Essays list of 2019.
+Teresa Carmody (she/they) writes fiction, creative nonfiction, inter-arts collaborations, and hybrid forms.
+Their books include Maison Femme: a fiction (2015), The Reconception of Marie (2020), and A Healthy Interest in the Lives of Others (2025), forthcoming from Autofocus Books.
+Their writing was selected for the &NOW Awards: The Best Innovative Writing (2009) and by Entropy for its Best Online Articles and Essays list of 2019.
 The Reconception of Marie was also a finalist for the 2020 Big Other Fiction Award and Reader’s Choice Award.
+Lucy Ives selected their story “Work Friends, or the Elements of Fiction Make a Story GoGo” as Fugue’s 2024 Prose Contest Runner-Up.

 A co-coordinator of the first Ladyfest Olympia, WA in 2000, she has two decades of experience organizing and curating events that create community in the arts.
 In 2005, she co-launched Les Figues Press, a nonprofit literary publisher of poetry and hybrid prose, with a focus on translation and works by feminist and queer writers.
 Her curations range from monthly reading series and Mrs. Porters Salon, to weekend or year-long projects, such as Both Sides and the Center, Not Content and Q.E.D.
 I & II, at venues including MAK Center Schindler House, The Smell, Los Angeles Contemporary Exhibitions (LACE), and Human Resources Los Angeles.
-Her co-edited anthologies include I’ll Drown My Book: Conceptual Writing by Women and TrenchArt: Monographs.
-As director of Stetson University’s MFA program, she has organized residencies in Latin America and at Atlantic Center for the Arts in New Smyrna Beach, FL.
+Their co-edited anthologies include I’ll Drown My Book: Conceptual Writing by Women and TrenchArt: Monographs.
+As director of Stetson University’s MFA program, they have organized residencies in Latin America and at Atlantic Center for the Arts in New Smyrna Beach, FL.
+She currently teaches in the Writer’s Workshop at University of Nebraska, Omaha, and in UNO’s low-residency MFA program.

 Projects & Events